Men’s basketball’s six-game winning streak incinerated by UAB

 After a Blazers dunk off another WSU turnover, Mills called his first timeout of the game.

-UAB maintained control of the game but in the last two minutes, the Shockers showed some life which was short-lived.
+UAB maintained control of the game but in the last two minutes, the Shockers showed some short-lived life.
 Wichita State was able to finish on a 3-3 field goal run but late free throws from the Blazers kept the home team at bay.

 Washington ended the game with a season-high 24 points and nabbed 11 rebounds.
 The 24 and 11 performance marked Washington’s eighth double-double of the season.